alexanderalipoyo/AidrivenVideoSanitization/README.md

 ### Completed jobs are taking disk space

 Use `Clear Completed` in the queue.
 Completed job directories are deleted from `backend_data/jobs/` when cleared.

+### Supported language modal feels empty at first

+Entries are now loaded lazily.
+Open a language card and scroll in the modal to fetch more rows.

 ## Validation